rpotter12/spotify-downloader-music-player/README.md

 - A GUI version of [spotify-downloder](https://github.com/ritiek/spotify-downloader) of [Ritiek Malhotra](https://github.com/ritiek).
 - It is one kind of mp3 music player which can download musics.
-- It will download music from YouTube in MP3 format and can play them.
+- It can download music from YouTube in MP3 format and can play them.
 - It can download songs directly by typing name or typing the link.
 - It can download the whole album by the link.
 - Downloaded songs are shown playlist option.